-- v.
-Interim Period refers to a financial reporting period shorter than a full financial year (most typically a quarter or half-year); - w.
-Deficit refers to the negative balance of the retained earnings account of a corporation.
-Retained earnings represent the cumulative balance of periodic earnings, divided distributions, prior period adjustments and other capital adjustments; - x.
+- earnings, divided distributions, prior period adjustments and other capital adjustments; - x.
 Total Assets refers to things of value owned by the business such as cash, machines, building and land which can be measured or expressed in money terms; - y.
 Net Loss refers to actual loss suffered by a company after deducting expenditures including overhead and interest charges from revenues; - z.
-Financial Statement refers to a written report which quantitatively describes the financial health of a company.
-This includes the following: balance sheet, income statement, statement of changes in equity, cash flow statement and notes to financial statement: - aa.
+Financial Statement refers to a written report which quantitatively describes the financial health of a company; - aa.
 Stock Corporation refers to one organized for profit and issues shares of stock to its members; - bb.
-Non-stock Non-profit Organization refers to one organized principally for public purposes such as charitable, educational, cultural or similar purposes and does not issue shares of stock to its members; - cc: Partnership refers to an association of two or more persons who bind themselves to contribute money, property or industry to a common fund with the intention of dividing the profits among themselves or for the exercise of a profession; - dd.
+Non-stock Non-profit Organization refers to one organized principally for public purposes such as charitable, educational, cultural or similar purposes and does not issue shares of stock to its members: - cc.
+Partnership refers to an association of two or more persons who bind themselves to contribute money, property or industry to a common fund with the intention of dividing the profits among themselves or for the exercise of a profession; - dd.
 Single Proprietorship refers to a business unit owned and controlled by only one person; - ee.
 Cooperative refers to a duly registered association pursuant to RA 6938 (Cooperative Code of the Philippines) and other laws; - ff.
-Quasi-banks refers to institutions such as investment houses and financing companies performing quasi-banking functions as defined by the Bangko Sentral ng Pilipinas; - gg Conservatorship refers to a remedy resorted to by the monetary board in case a bank or quasi-bank is in a state of continuing inability or unwillingness to maintain condition of liquidity deemed adequate to protect the interests of the depositors and creditors.
-A conservator is appointed to manage the establishment in order to restore its viability; - hh.
+Wage Distortion means a situation where the application of the wage increase prescribed in a Wage Order, results in the elimination or severe contraction of intentional quantitative differences in wage or salary rates between and among employee groups in an establishment as to effectively obliterate the distinctions embodied in such wage structure based on skills, length of service, or other logical bases of differentiation; - Quasi-banks refers to institutions such as investment houses and financing companies performing quasi-banking functions as defined by the Bangko Sentral ng Pilipinas; - hh.
+Conservatorship refers to a remedy resorted to by the monetary board in case a bank or quasi-bank is in a state of continuing inability or unwillingness to maintain condition of liquidity deemed adequate to protect the interests of the depositors and creditors.
+A conservator is appointed to manage the establishment in order to restore its viability; - ii.
 Receivership/Liquidation refers to a remedy resorted by the Monetary Board in case a bank or quasi-bank is (a) unable to pay its liabilities as they become due in the ordinary course of business; (b) has insufficient realizable assets as determined by the Bangko Sentral ng Pilipinas to meet its liabilities; (c) cannot continue in business without involving probable losses to its depositors or creditors; or (d) has willfully violated a cease and desist order under Sec.
 37 that has become final involving acts or transactions which amount to fraud or dissipation of the assets of the institution;